mevljas/ieps-pa-3/README.md

 ## Running the project
 1. Install the required dependencies with `pip install -r requirements.txt`
+2. Install nltk data with `python -m nltk.downloader punkt, stopwords`
-2. Navigate to the `implementation-extraction` directory
+3. Navigate to the `implementation-extraction` directory
-3. Run the algorithms:
+4. Run the algorithms:
 - run **basic** search with `python run-basic-search.py` or
 - run **SQLite** search with `python run-sqlite-search.py`